uditchaubey/Smart-Travel-Planner/README.md

 ---

-## License

-This project is, for academic purposes only.

----

 ##

 The Travel Planner is an artificial intelligence project that shows how artificial intelligence can be used to help people plan trips.